RoseMcNally/EnigmaMachine/README.md

 ### Usage

-Download the code and compile the executable accoring to the makefile instructions.
+Download the code and compile the executable according to the makefile instructions.

 Call the main function by running `enigma plugboard-file reflector-file (<rotor-file>)* rotor-positions`.
 Each command line argument should refer to a file in the data files provided.
-For example
+For example:

 ```
 enigma plugboards/II.pb reflectors/IV.rf rotors/VI.rot rotors/II.rot rotors/II.rot rotors/III.pos